remix-run/remix/docs/tutorials/jokes.md

 Notice in my solution I'm using `useSearchParams` to get the `redirectTo` query parameter and putting that in a hidden input.
 This way our `action` can know where to redirect the user.
 This will be useful later when we redirect a user to the login page.

 Great, now that we've got the UI looking nice, let's add some logic.
 This will be very similar to the sort of thing we did in the `/jokes/new` route.
-Fill in as much as you can (validation and stuff) and we'll just leave comments for the parts of the logic we don't have implemented yet (like _actually_ registering/logging in).
+Fill in as much as you can (validation and stuff) and we'll leave comments for the parts of the logic we don't have implemented yet (like _actually_ registering/logging in).

 💿 Implement validation with an `action` in `app/routes/login.tsx`